AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-features.md

 For example, if you are working on a DITA topic, and the block cursor is blinking between the short description and the body, you can add `prolog` element and then add copyright, author, and other details.

-Another way of entering new element is by using the context menu.
+Another way of entering a new element is by using the context menu.
 Right-click at any place in your document to invoke the context menu.
 From this menu choose **Insert Element** to display the **Insert element** dialog box and choose the element that you want to insert.

 ![](images/insert-element-before-after.png){width="300" align="left"}